myrazma/2022_Masterthesis_Code/README.md

 # Generate output format for CodaLab
+To meat the format of the [WASSA 2022 Codalab competition](#https://codalab.lisn.upsaclay.fr/competitions/834#participate-submit_results), the output needs to be combined for both tasks.
 Using the script *output_formatter.py* in utils, you can input a model name.
 ```
 python3 output_formatter.py adapter
 ```